maxpieter/ifc-demo/README.md

 ### Credits

 This project builds on and demonstrates concepts from [ifc-ts]([https://www.genome.gov/](https://github.com/willardthor/ifc-ts)), a TypeScript library for information flow control.
-We are grateful for ifc-ts’s theoretical foundation and runtime enforcement mechanisms, which made this demo possible.